waxbetty/Sushi-fork-1/readme.md

 ```

 Without `preventDefault()` a click would launch the link in a new tab.
 Since we are working with a link we need to prevent it from navigating away from the page.

+Note: you use the `EventTarget.addEventListener()` method to listen for events on an element.
+You can find a full list of available [events on the Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Events).

 Let's examine the event.